arnognulf/usch/README.md

 Available commands
 -------------------
-Within the REPL, all commands not colliding with C functions or macros are declared as:
+Within the REPL, all commands that can be represented as valid identifiers (that means no "7z", "./configure" and "gcc-4.8") and not colliding with C functions or macros are declared as:

     int cmd("arg1", "arg2", ..., "arg n");